Page images

 EPUB

-I AM perfuaded, this disgust of life is frequently indulged out of a principle of mere vanity.
+I AM perfuaded, this difguft of life is frequently indulged out of a principle of mere vanity.
 It is efteemed as a mark of uncommon refinement, and as placing a man above the ordinary level of his fpecies, to feem fuperior to the vulgar feelings of happiness.
-True good-fense, however, most certainly confifts, not in defpifing, but in managing, our stock of life to the best advantage; as a chearful acquiefcence in the measures of Providence, is one of the ftrongest symptoms of a well-conftituted
+True good-fense, however, most certainly confifts, not in defpifing, but in managing, our stock of life to the best advantage; as a chearful acquiefcence in the measures of Providence, is one of the ftrongest symptoms of a well-constituted

 mind.
-Self-weariness is a circumstance that ever attends folly; and to contemn our being is the greateft, and indeed the pęculiar, infirmity of human nature.
-It is a noble sentiment which Tully puts into the mouth of Cato, in his treatise upon old age: Non lubet mihi (fays that venerable Roman) deplorare vitam, quod multi, et ii docti, fæpe fecerunt; neque me vixisse pænitet: quoniam ita vixi, ut non fruftra me natum exiftimem.
+Self-weariness is a circumstance that ever attends folly; and to contemn our being is the greateft, and indeed the peculiar, infirmity of human nature.
+It is a noble sentiment which Tully puts into the mouth of Cato, in his treatise upon old age: Non lubet mihi (fays that venerable Roman) deplorare vitam, quod multi, et ii docti, fæpe fecerunt; neque me vixiffe pænitet: quoniam ita vixi, ut non fruftra me natum exiftimem.

 er